SvenMichaelKlose/pulse/README.md

 You'll need at least exomizer, git, mplayer, sbcl and sox installed.
 Then download and start 'download-and-build.sh' to clone and build all required Github repositories.

+If you get into problems please don't hestitate to ask pixel@hugbox.org about solutions as he's regularly missing out things.